-Therapy for addiction recovery often takes time and patience, but with the right rehab program, you can learn how to put an end to your substance abuse and avoid relapse even after your treatment is over.
-Call 800-483-2193 now to find rehab centers that will cater to your needs and provide you with the individualized program you require.
+Addiction therapy for recovery often takes time and patience.
+However, with the right rehab program, you can put an end to your substance abuse and avoid relapse even after your treatment is over.
+Learn about all of the types of therapy for drug addiction and how to find treatment centers that offer them by calling our helpline.

 A person can’t simply stop using drugs and then be cured.
-Treatment for addiction is a process that requires patients to understand why they started using drugs in their place and what tactics they will need to use to avoid relapse during recovery.
-According to the National Institute on Drug Abuse, behavioral therapies for addiction can help patients
+Treatment for addiction is a process that requires patients to understand why they started using drugs in the first place and what tactics will help them avoid relapse.
+According to the National Institute on Drug Abuse, behavioral therapies for addiction can help patients:

 - Modify their attitudes and behaviors related to drug use

 - Persist with other forms of treatment, such as medication

 - Reverse some of the effects substance abuse has caused